reallyjustalan/DSA3101_Group8_Project1/scripts/B1/README.txt

 14. feature_imp.py -> feature importance table and final evaluation on test set

 Please run the scripts in chronological sequence given above.
+Note: Before running main_dataset.py, please extract the waiting_times.csv file into the data folder.
+GitHub prohibits such large files to be uploaded, so the csv file was compressed into a zip.